Children Specific Classes

 Balance and Posture – For many 3-6-year-olds, one of the skill sets that is often overlooked, but needs constant work and attention is balance and posture… basic skills necessary for almost any activity.
 Poor posture leads to cramped organs, improper breathing, and a whole host of other unhealthy bodily expressions.

-They will gain concentration, self-confidence and good socialization skills in a game structured environment filled with fun and laughter.
-Give them a kick start with active movement and socialization in a mind & body positive environment with Instructors that have taught children for more than 20 years.
+They will gain better concentration, self-confidence and good team play and socialization skills in a game structured environment filled with fun and laughter.
+Give them a kick start with active movement and community values in a mind & body positive environment with Instructors that have taught children for more than 25 years.

 Only 10 children per class for quality skills' development with 2 to 3 Instructors